 Spread Things Out

 Another option is to spread out where you are offering food, and use your yard to your advantage.
-Each morning, Charles spreads about 2 cups of birdseed around in his yard, which allows all the birds to disperse and eat from the grass.
+Each morning, Charles spreads about 2 cups of birdseed around in his yard, which allows all the birds to disperse and find seed amongst the leaf litter.
 This way your birds have the option of avoiding dense mobs at your feeders and allows everyone a chance to eat.

 The best way to make sure your seed is safe from the Starlings is to employ several of these fixes at once.
 Offer a caged feeder with your regular food and only safflower in any feeders you can't put a cage on.
 Put out your plain suet in an upside down feeder to make sure it's as blackbird-proof as it can possibly be.
 Mix and match different solutions to find what works best for your yard!